dedoussis/asynction/README.md

 ```
 The `AsynctionSocketIO` class extends the `SocketIO` class of the Flask-SocketIO library.
 The above `asio` server object has all the event and error handlers registered, and is ready to run.
-Validation of the message payloads is also enabled by default.
+Validation of the message payloads and the channel bindings is also enabled by default.
 Without Asynction, one would need to add additional boilerplate to register the handlers (as shown [here](https://flask-socketio.readthedocs.io/en/latest/#error-handling)) and implement the respective validators.

 ## Specification Extentions